Join our endeavor

-Institute college chairs are unique in that they are filled solely by world-class Faculty Fellows who visit Texas A&M for up to one year to collaborate with faculty and students.
+Institute college chairs are unique in that they are filled solely by world-class Hagler Fellows who visit Texas A&M for up to one year to collaborate with faculty and students.
 Each chair is named after the donor and occupied by a new scholar annually.
 Donors of endowed chairs will be associated with their Texas A&M college of choice, as well as some of the world’s finest scholars.
-Chair endowment earnings provide a salary for Faculty Fellows as well as funds for the host college.
+Chair endowment earnings provide a salary for Hagler Fellows as well as funds for the host college.
 An institute chair may also be established for the discretionary use of the institute.

 Graduate Student Fellowships ($800,000):

-The institute provides two $30,000 graduate student fellowships annually per Faculty Fellow.
-These are awarded to students who collaborate on research with a Faculty Fellow, providing each student with career-changing opportunities that can only come from working alongside the best scholars in their fields.
+The institute provides two $30,000 graduate student fellowships annually per Hagler Fellow.
+These are awarded to students who collaborate on research with a Hagler Fellow, providing each student with career-changing opportunities that can only come from working alongside the best scholars in their fields.
 Endowments for fellowships will increase the number of students who team with these outstanding scholars.
 Additionally, the donor will be associated with top Ph.D. graduates who will likely make significant contributions to mankind during their lifetimes.

 For more information, contact: